-Occurrence and cut off of revenue
+Key audit matter - Occurrence and cut off of revenue

-There is a risk that revenue due to the Group has been overstated in order to report higher profits, especially for transactions around the reporting date.
+There is a risk that revenue due to the Group may be overstated in order to report higher profits, especially for transactions around the reporting date.
 This is effectively the risk that the revenue reported is inaccurate, inflated, incorrectly includes duty or has been recognised in the wrong period.